Dancing Between Success and Failure: Edit-level Simplification Evaluation using SALSA: Implementation Details

 where $\lambda_s$ and $\lambda_w$ weight word- and sentence-level losses.
 We experimented with custom weighting for edit ratings, but did not fine performance improvements.
 For fine-tuning, we set $\lambda_w=0.9$.

 The \textsc{CometKiwi} design aggregates hidden states using a scalar mix module, and uses two feed forward networks for sentence- and word-level training.
-Due to this, we follow their design and freeze parameter updates for the RoBERTa encoder for the first epoch.
-For both pre-training and fine-tuning, we use a learning rate of 1.0e-5 and 3.1e-5.
 For pre-training, we optimize a \texttt{RoBERTa-large} model on the sentence-level \textsc{SimpEval} training data used to train \lens{} \citep{maddela2022lens}, with the training setup using only a single MSE loss to predict the sentence-level score (i.e., $\lambda_s=1$, $\lambda_w=0$).
-We pre-train for 5 epochs, using the model with the highest validation set performance.
+We follow \textsc{CometKiwi} and freeze parameter updates for the RoBERTa encoder for the first epoch and use a learning rate of 1e-5 and 3e-5 for pre-training and fine-tuning respectively.
+We pre-train and fine-tune for 5 epochs, using the model with the highest validation set performance.
+We report the corresponding validation performance in Table \ref{table:metric_sensitivity_validation_set}.